5 Best Travel Cards with no Foreign Transaction Fees in Malaysia

 Last updated

 Do you spend frequently in foreign currencies?
 Maybe you love to shop online with international retailers, or perhaps you’re a frequent traveller, or you’re living and working abroad.
-Foreign transaction fees can add 3% or more to your bill, every time you spend with your debit or credit card - so what’s the alternative?
+The Malaysian credit card overseas transaction fee can add 3% or more to your bill, every time you spend - same with many debit cards - so what’s the alternative?

-Some debit cards, prepaid cards and international credit cards have low or no foreign transaction fees, which can make it easier and cheaper to spend overseas.
-This guide covers all you need to know, including cards from popular Malaysian banks, as well as a couple of alternative providers which can help you save - Wise and BigPay.
+Unfortunately you might struggle to find a credit card without foreign transaction fee in Malaysia.
+But some debit cards have no foreign transaction fees - and prepaid cards and international credit cards are available with low foreign transaction fees.
+This guide covers all you need to know, including a bit about no foreign transaction fee credit cards in Malaysia, as well as a couple of alternative providers which can help you save - Wise and BigPay.

 Key points: Best cards with no or low foreign transaction fees

-• RHB multi-currency Visa debit card: Hold - and earn interest on - 16 currencies, with no currency conversion fee for supported currencies
+• RHB multi-currency Visa debit card: Hold 33 currencies, with no currency conversion fee for supported currencies

-• OCBC Premier Voyage Mastercard credit card: Exclusive metal card marketed to high net worth individuals, with no foreign transaction fees, and luxury perks and benefits
+• OCBC Premier Voyage Mastercard credit card: Exclusive metal card marketed to high net worth individuals, with a credit card overseas transaction fee of 1.25%, and luxury perks and benefits

 • BigPay debit card: Handy currency wallet and card, with a relatively low 1% foreign transaction fee and smart budgeting tools to help you keep on top of your finances